MakeWeirdMusic/MakeWeirdMusic.github.io/_posts/gear/2016-02-01-soundslice.markdown

 AG: How much have you had to learn about sheet music layout and the traditional practices of how people used to it by hand and computer programs that do it now?
 {: .interviewer }

 AH: Well, I started from basically *zero* and I have learned *a lot*, so the answer is "*a lot*."
 I've learned about the traditional practices.
-It's called "[music engraving&nbsp;<i class="non-mwm fa fa-external-link-square"></i>](https://en.wikipedia.org/wiki/Music_engraving)" because in the old days it was actually engraving on the back side of a metal plate.
+It's called "[music engraving&nbsp;<i class="non-mwm far fa-external-link-square"></i>](https://en.wikipedia.org/wiki/Music_engraving)" because in the old days it was actually engraving on the back side of a metal plate.
 You'd do everything in reverse with these little stencils and a hammer banging into this metal plate in reverse and then, when it's reversed and it's printed, the music prints.
 {: .interviewee }

 <div class="video-wrapper"><iframe width="420" height="315" src="https://www.youtube.com/embed/345o3Wu95Qo?rel=0" frameborder="0" allowfullscreen></iframe></div>